My running journey

 I managed the race in 35 minutes, which for me was an amazing achievement, as I did not view myself as a runner.

-I thought that I would stop running after that, but I had begun to enjoy it, so I continued running 3 miles, a few times a week, and even kept it up during the winter.
+I thought that I would stop running after completing the race, but by then I had begun to enjoy it, so I continued running 3 miles, a few times a week, and even kept it up during the winter.
 Then I was looking in the back of Runners World, and saw that there was a local 10k in the spring.
 “Could I do that?”
 I thought to myself?
 I was so nervous even entering it that I kept it a secret from most people, but I gradually increased my weekend run until I could run 6 miles.
-The race day came, it was tipping it down with rain, Andy came along to support me, and I was sooo nervous.
+The race day came, it was tipping it down with rain, Andy came along to support me, and I was so nervous.
 It was such a different experience than the race for life- there were men, first of all, including men in incredibly serious racing gear, there were running club people, and everyone looked so professional!
-But I ran the whole way- it took me 70 minutes (it is mostly uphill), and the running bug had well and truly bitten me!
+But I ran the whole way- it took me 70 minutes- and the running bug had well and truly bitten me.

-I did the half marathon with Andy and my brother, and I was so proud of myself when I finished.
+I completed the half marathon and I was so proud of myself when I finished.
 I had found the training really hard, and there were some long steep hills (it was the Berkhamsted one for anyone that knows that race)- my time of 2.32.44 was around my estimated time, and I was so proud of myself again for running all the way and finishing it.
-I was so proud of that medal!

 I even completed a full marathon in 2011 (Stockholm) and another in 2015 (Brighton).

 At the start of 2012 I was unwell, and needed an operation, and so from December 2011 to May 2012 I didn’t do any exercise except for gentle walking (running was banned until I had the all-clear following the op).
-I was back to square one (walk one min, run one min) but I found that the fitness came back to me quite quickly, although speed did not!
+I was back to square one (walk one min, run one min) but I was so happy to be out running again.
+There really is nothing like it to clear your head and to make you feel better.

-I joined the local Sweatshop running group (which is free, and fab), which has helped me to speed up (chasing after the faster people), and later on joined a local running club (OH ladies).
+I joined the local Sweatshop running group (which was free, and fab) and later on joined a local running club (OH ladies).

-I try to keep my Race Calender page updated with race reports and times.
+I aim to keep my Race Calender page updated with race reports and times, and my parkrun touring page shows all the parkruns that I have been to.

 Loading Facebook Comments ...